Common Causes & Symptoms of Rabson-Mendenhall Syndrome

 A mutation in the INSR (insulin receptor) gene is the underlying cause of Rabson-Mendenhall syndrome.
 This gene contains information on creating a protein called insulin receptors, and the mutation disrupts their function.
 Insulin receptors are present on the surface of cells, and insulin binds to them.
 Insulin receptors are embedded in the outer membrane surrounding the cell, in which they bind to insulin circulating in the bloodstream.
 The issue in RMS lies with the receptors, not the insulin.

 The mutation causes the insulin receptors to malfunction.
 Although insulin present in the bloodstream, without enough functional receptors it is less able to exert its effects on cells and tissues.
-This severe resistance to the effects of insulin damage the regulation of blood glucose and influence many aspects of development in people with Rabson-Mendenhall syndrome.
+This severe resistance to the effects of insulin damages the regulation of blood glucose and influence many aspects of development in people with Rabson-Mendenhall syndrome.

 They either don't function properly or are entirely unresponsive to insulin.
 Thus, causing severe insulin resistance and high blood sugar in RMS patients.